Category: RESEARCH

 TOXIC CHEMICALS GOVERNANCE

 American companies are among the largest producers of chemical products.
-In this paper, I find that US firms in the chemical industry experience: i) significant costs in adding common directors to their boardrooms, ii) obtain a benefit relying on their joint partners, iii) prefer to form ties with similar firms, and iv) do not prefer…
+In this paper, we find that US firms in the chemical industry experience: i) significant costs in adding common directors to their boardrooms, ii) obtain a benefit relying on their joint partners, iii) prefer to form ties with similar firms, and iv) do not prefer…